 - Azithromycin has also been shown to reduce inflammation and improve respiratory function in CF. However, benefits beyond six months and the issue of emerging resistance require further research.

 - Hypertonic saline by a nebuliser is often given for its osmotic action.
 Other osmotic agents are being developed.
+A Cochrane review found poor-quality evidence and concluded that further research was required to identify the subtypes of patients who would most benefit from this type of treatment.

 - Mannitol dry powder for inhalation is recommended by NICE as an option for treating cystic fibrosis in adults: